Northern Ireland Secretary ‘determined to avoid fresh Stormont elections’

 Mr Vara has been in the role for just a number of weeks following the resignation of Brandon Lewis in a Cabinet revolt against Prime Minister Boris Johnson.

-He declined to say whether he would back remaining Conservative Party leadership contenders Rishi Sunak or Liz Truss to be the next leader.
+Asked about the rival Conservative Party leadership contenders Rishi Sunak or Liz Truss, Mr Vara said:

 Register for free to continue reading